MicroBahner/MobaTools/README.md

 - to control up to 6 stepper motors with accelerating and decelerating
 - to softly turn leds on and off ( bulb simulation )
 - to implement time functions without delay.
-- to debounce and evaluate up to 32 buttons/switches
+- to debounce and evaluate up to 32 buttons/switches (per instance)

 ### Installation